-&lt;sup>a Per the KPDES permit, flow is measured from grab samples collected at K004.
-Pursuant to the Water Treatment Registration, PWS No. 0732457, for sewage discharge in operating a sewage treatment plant, monthly flow information is documented by the Utilities organization and is reported to the Kentucky Division of Water.
+&lt;sup>b Per the KPDES permit, flow is measured from grab samples collected at K004.
+Pursuant to the Water Treatment Registration, PWS No. 0732457, for sewage discharge in operating a sewage treatment plant, monthly flow information is documented by the Utilities organization and is reported to KDOW.

-&lt;sup>b Acute toxicity sampling requires two discrete grab samples collected approximately 12 hours apart.
+&lt;sup>c Acute toxicity sampling requires two discrete grab samples collected approximately 12 hours apart.
 A different lab method is used for each species.

-&lt;sup>c Chronic toxicity sampling requires three 24-hour composite samples.
+&lt;sup>d Chronic toxicity sampling requires three 24-hour composite samples.
 Monitoring for K010 is not required when the effluent from the C-617 Lagoon is discharged through K011.
 A different lab method is used for each species.

-&lt;sup>d Monitoring for K011 is required only when the effluent from the C-617 Lagoon is discharged through the outfall.
+&lt;sup>e Monitoring for K011 is required only when the effluent from the C-617 Lagoon is discharged through the outfall.